 The Green revolution ushered several high yielding varieties of wheat and rice along with improved agricultural technologies involving use of proven seeds, fertilizers and pesticides into the country.
 JFarm is credited with popularizing several varieties of rice, pulses and oilseeds as well as releasing several varieties of rice for large-scale multiplication.

 JFarm promoted IR50 rice in Tamil Nadu and developed new varieties like super fine table varieties of White Ponni and J13 (100 days crop), J18 (organic rice) and the superfastJ66 (85 days crop),catering to requirements of different growing regions and categories of farmers.

 TAFE’s JFarm developed the popular drought tolerant red kernel groundnut variety J20 that comes to maturity in 80 days and contains 52% oil.

 JFarm took upon itself the task of popularizing several varieties of black gram like T9, ADT3 and ADT5 to demonstrate that cultivation of pulses can be remunerative even in dry areas.

-Organic cultivation of a wide range of tropical vegetables is undertaken using enriched vermin-compost.
-The dairy maintained at JFarm is the source of raw material for vermicomposting.
-The vegetables cultivated include okra, brinjal, pumpkin, watermelon and an array of tropical gourds.
+Organic cultivation of a wide range of tropical vegetables is undertaken using enriched vermi-compost.
+The dairy farm maintained at JFarm is the source of raw material for vermi-composting.
+The vegetables cultivated include okra, brinjal, pumpkin, beans and an array of tropical gourds.
 Seeds of promising varieties are also distributed to farmers.